AymanIbnouennadre/Hackathon_Backend/README.md

 ---
 **Step 1 : Clone Project**
-//you can clonit from Pycharm ultimate IDE Manual (it's better)
+you can clone it using Pycharm ultimate IDE graphic  (it's better) ( new => Project from Version Control and Confirm)

 ```bash
 git clone https://github.com/AymanIbnouennadre/Hackathon_Backend.git